 As a consequence of the Fluvius merger, the VREG introduced an additional safeguard for cost efficiency in the new tariff methodology from 2021 onwards.
-This safeguard takes the form of a so-called "frontier shift", i.e. a productivity improvement which efficient companies can realise.
+This safeguard takes the form of a so-called "X"-factor" or "frontier shift", i.e. a productivity improvement which efficient companies can realise.
 The cost evolution for distribution system operations is being compared to the ones in comparable and representative sectors.
 Every DSO should be able to realise at least the net frontier shift productivity improvement.
+As at the date of this Base Prospectus, each of the electricity DSOs has already realised its frontier shift.

 The Guarantors and the Issuer are faced with the financial impact of the decision by the Flemish Government to accelerate the roll-out of digital metering for electricity and gas, compared to the original timeline.
 In accordance with the provisions in the 2021-2024 tariff methodology, the Issuer requested and obtained advances for the year 2021 for a total amount (electricity and gas combined) of EUR 43 million.
-These advances are integrated into the grid fees and thus result in an increase of the tariffs.
-For 2022, an advance for electricity of EUR 21,998,060 has been allowed by the VREG.
-For gas, no advance for the year 2022 was requested.
-The VREG still has to decide on how and when the allowed advances will have to be repaid.
+These advances were integrated into the grid fees and thus result in an increase of the tariffs.
+For 2022, an advance for electricity of EUR 21,998,060 was allowed by the VREG; for gas, no advance for the year 2022 was requested.